What's the best grammar checker you can use in 2018?

 Ginger software also offers apps for Windows and iOS.
 Additionally, you can use a keyboard for Android.

-Alternatively, you can paste extracts of your work into their web app.
+Alternatively, you can paste extracts of your text into their web app.

-Ginger reveals the character count, word count and number of sentences for your writing.
-It also helps you find and fix synonyms for commonly overused words like make.
+Ginger reveals the character count, word count and number of sentences for your text.
+The tool also helps you find and fix synonyms for commonly overused words like make.

-Ginger identifies grammar issues by highlighting them in blue.
+Ginger identifies grammatical errors and spelling errors by highlighting them in blue.

-Like Grammarly, Ginger Premium offers more context to grammar mistakes and identifies more issues than the free version.
+Like Grammarly, Ginger Premium offers more context for grammatical mistakes and identifies more issues than the free version.
 For instance, it has advanced features to check for grammar rules like subject-verb agreement.

 How Much Does Ginger Software Cost?